zulybot/zuly/README.md

 yarn start
 ```
 > And done, your own version of zuly online!
+## 🥳 Contributing:
+Ah!
+So you would like to contribute to my repository, right?
+Great!
+We love new contributors who help us!
+- Fork this repository and make your desired changes
+- Once they're done, make a pull request to the eris branch if you are contributing to the new version or the master branch if you are contributing to the stable and running version
+## 🌎 Translating:
+Of course we do not support only English.
+We're looking to expand to a variety of new languages and for such thing we need your help!
+We are now working with Crowdin.
+Please check out our [Crowdin](https://crowdin.com/project/zuly) repo!
 ## 🤝 Partners:
 - Thanks [www.openode.io](https://www.openode.io) for the hosting!
 ## 🔗 Links: